thomasdesr/roast/SECURITY.md

 > [!WARNING]
 > Roast is experimental security code that has not undergone significant security review by lots of people.
 Do not use in production systems.

 This document describes Roast's security properties and requirements.
-For technical protocol details, see [How it Works](./docs/protocol.md).
+For more technical protocol details, see [docs/protocol.md](./docs/protocol.md).

 ## Authentication Process

-1. **Exchange of signed GetCallerIdentity payloads:**
+1. **Roast Handshake: Exchange of signed GetCallerIdentity payloads:**
 - Verifies the identity of both client and server using their AWS Identity
+- Exchanges ephemeral connection information (CA public keys)
 - Ensures that only authorized IAM roles can establish connections

-2. **TLS with ephemeral certificates:**
-   - As a part of identity verification, each side of the roast handshake generates a per-connection certificates locally
-   - These certificates use Go's standard library TLS implementation
+2. **TLS:**
+- Normal Go `crypto/tls` mTLS using the exchanged information from the handshake

 ## Security Considerations

 **Assumptions:**
 - The security of new Roast connections is fundamentally limited by the security of your AWS credential management.
 If a malicious party can access IAM Credentials for a role in the allowed list, they will be able to initiate or receive new connections.
 Existing connections should be unaffected.